alessiococchieri/BDA-project-sparkify/README.md

 | GBT + SMOTE        | 0.63| 0.77      | 0.75      | 0.55     |
 | GBT + weighting    | 0.59| 0.74      | 0.83      | 0.45     |

-Conclusion
+# Conclusion
 The study carried out so far has higlighted important aspects:
 - Logistic regression model with class weights has the strongest predicting power with f1-score for the postive class = 80%, with a precision of 88% and a recall of 72%.

-- Features engineering and features selection were the most crucial phases of teh project: from the 18 original fields, we selected only the relevant measures to user behavior and created 11 features.
+- Features engineering and features selection were the most crucial phases of the project: from the 18 original fields, we selected only the relevant measures to user behavior and created 11 features.
 Then we further trimmed the data down to 9 feature with unique characteristics based on their correlations to train the models.
--

 - Cleaning and wrangling the data properly not only improves the model performance, but also make the pipeline more operational efficient and scalable.
 For Sparkify mini data, we aggregated 268k event-level records to 225 user-level records, with is 0.1% size of the raw data.

 - RF and GBT soffered the most the low amount of data available by showing high overfitting.